MetrOasis® Advanced Training Center & Beauty School is the premier boutique beauty school of Alaska, located in mid-town Anchorage. 907.276.4110

 Choosing the right beauty school to attend can be kind of tricky especially if you're new to the beauty industry.
 I'll be honest with you too in saying that the beauty industry is strange.
 You can look at reviews but what do you check for?
 I find it interesting that most reviews are one star (if the person is really angry with the school) and five stars (if the person got caught up in the excitement of doing something new.
 But if you want to look deeper look at some of the people leaving those reviews.

 Now look at the instructors at the school.
 Look up their reputations.
 Does the person that you want to train you have a DUI, or two DUIs, or maybe three DUIs?
+Assaults, stalking, fraud?
 Many states will not issue a license to a person with felonies or serious misdemeanors.
 Not Alaska!
 Does the person have collection after collection or eviction after eviction?
 If they can't make a good living within the beauty industry and they've been doing this for a while, how are they ever going to teach you how to make a good living?

 Look at the school and look at the instructors.
 Are they licensed?
-You're thinking "ha ha", but it happens more than you would think.
-Some people just don't manage this very well and they simply don't have licenses, or they have expired licenses.
+You're thinking "Ha ha", but it happens more than you would think.
+Some people just don't manage this very well, and they simply don't have licenses, or they have expired licenses.
 Also, these people are supposed to be teaching you on the clinic floor but all-of-a-sudden a client walks in and POOF!
-Now you're sitting there without any instructor but the class wasn't over.
+Now you're sitting there without any instructor, but the class wasn't over.
 This happens a lot at other schools.

 WHAT are they going to be teaching you?
 Where did they get their training?
-Many instructors (especially in Alaska) went to the school down the street and got a very marginal education from the other instructor with a marginal education and neither of these "instructors" have taken their education very seriously.
+Many instructors (especially in Alaska) went to the school down the street and got a very marginal education from the other instructor with a marginal education, and neither of these "instructors" has taken their education very seriously.
 Do they have a state-level education?
 A national-level education, or an international-level education?
 The quality of education your instructor has is going to be extremely important to the level of education that you're going to receive from them.
 You can't teach what you don't know!
 HOW LONG have they been instructors?